HoMuChen/meno-api/AUDIO_STORAGE_ARCHITECTURE.md

-✅ **Scalable**: Support for multiple storage providers ✅ **Future-Proof**: Add S3, Azure, or other providers easily ✅ **Clean Architecture**: Separation of concerns between storage and business logic
+✅ **Scalable**: Support for multiple storage providers ✅ **Future-Proof**: Add S3, Azure, or other providers easily ✅ **Clean Architecture**: Separation of concerns between storage and business logic ✅ **MP3 & All Major Formats**: Full support for MP3, M4A, WAV, WebM, OGG, FLAC

 ## Future Enhancements